Kids Movies 2014 – Guide20.03.14 # Kids Movies # 20 Comments

 Released: 21st March 2014

 While on a grand world tour, The Muppets find themselves caught up in an European jewel-heist caper headed by a Kermit look-alike and his dastardly sidekick (Gervais).
 Gervais, who has had memorable interactions with Elmo in the past (see YouTube) is the human lead this time, replacing Jason Segal who wanted to move on.
 Ty Burrell (‘Modern Family’) plays an Interpol inspector, Tina Fey is a Russian prison guard and there’s a slew of cameos including Christoph Waltz, Ray Liotta, Zach Galifianakis (as “Hobo Joe”), Lady Gaga, Salma Hayek, Tom Hiddleston and Celine Dion (who’s also recorded a song).
-The director, co-writer and producers of the Muppets ‘reboot’ all return, while the composer of the songs for the first movie will also be back.
+The director, co-writer and producers of the Muppets ‘reboot’ all return, while the composer of its songs is also back.
 Segal’s muppet friend Walter features, but moves to the sidelines as this is a Kermit-centered movie (as the old ones were).
-After the critical and commercial success of the last one, expect another enjoyably madcap experience (even if it doesn’t quite have the charm of the early films).
+‘Most Wanted’ is a colourful, enjoyably madcap experience that gets close to capturing the charm of the early films (a near impossible task with much of the original voice talent now deceased).
+Overall there’s a strong affection for the Muppet tradition with close attention to detail and a high density of ‘stuff’ happening on screen.

 Starring: (voices) Jesse Eisenberg, Anne Hathaway, Jemaine Clement, Will.i.am